Careers360 Logo

 A=area

 S.I.
-Unit :- N/m2
+Unit:- N/m2

 Longitudinal stress

-When a force is applied to the cross-sectional area of a cylindrical body, longitudinal stress is defined as restoring force per unit area.
+When a force is applied to the cross-sectional area of a cylindrical body, longitudinal stress is defined as the restoring force per unit area.

 Shearing or Tangential Stress